paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 This 3 to 4 month age is also when sensory books became a big hit with Hayden.

-The sitting position was the best way for him to engage with these books.
+I found that sitting on the floor was the best way to engage with these books at this age.

 So he’d be in the sitting position, and I’d sit behind him for support.
 I’d put a sensory book on his legs or on the floor in front of him.
 Then, he’d lean forward to touch the book.